shehanmunasinghe/diagno/README.md

 ## How we built it
 ![CNN model](https://github.com/shehanmunasinghe/diagno/blob/master/Docs/images/3.png?raw=true)

-The neural network model used is a 1D Convolutional Neural, largely inspired by ResNet.The model takes input of 12 1-dimensional signals corresponding to 12 ECG leads, sampled at 400Hz, and of 12 samples length.
+The neural network model used is a 1D Convolutional Neural, largely inspired by ResNet.
+The model takes input of 12 1-dimensional signals corresponding to 12 ECG leads, sampled at 400Hz, and of 12 samples length.
 At the final layer, the model outputs probabilities for each cardiac condition.

     class ECGNet(nn.Module):